djeada/Linux-Notes/notes/pipe_and_redirect.md

 Filters are commands that are designed to be used with a pipe (`|`) to process the output of another command.
 These filters are relatively small programs that accomplish one specific task very well.
 Some common filters include:

-* `sort`: Sorts the lines from a collection of files alphabetically or numerically.
-You can use the `-n` flag to sort numerically and the `-r` flag to sort in reverse order.
+- `sort`: Sort lines alphabetically or numerically.
-* `uniq`: Removes adjacent duplicate lines from a sorted file.
-The `-c` flag prefixes the output with a count of the number of occurrences of each line.
+- `uniq`: Remove adjacent duplicate lines from a sorted file.
-* `cut`: Selects specific columns or fields from each line of a file based on a delimiter (such as a tab or a comma) or a range of bytes, characters, or fields.
-The `-d` flag specifies the delimiter, and the `-f` flag specifies the fields to include.
+- `cut`: Select specific columns or fields from each line.
-* `tr`: Replaces or deletes specific characters or ranges of characters in input text.
-You can use the `-d` flag to delete characters and the `-s` flag to squeeze multiple occurrences of the specified characters into a single instance.
+- `tr`: Replace or delete specific characters or ranges of characters.
-* `wc`: Counts the number of lines, words, and characters in input text.
-The `-l` flag counts lines, the `-w` flag counts words, and the `-c` flag counts characters.
+- `wc`: Count the number of lines, words, and characters.
-* `grep`: Searches for specific patterns or regular expressions in input text and prints lines that match the pattern.
-You can use the `-v` flag to invert the match and print lines that do not contain the pattern.
+- `grep`: Search for specific patterns or regular expressions.
-* `awk`: Searches for patterns in input text and performs actions on the lines that match the pattern.
-You can use awk to extract specific fields from a file, perform calculations, and print custom output.
+- `awk`: Search for patterns and perform actions on matching lines.

 Here are some examples of how these filters can be used: